MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 This article explains how to configure viewing Skype for Business server Call Quality Data using the Skype for Business Online Call Quality Dashboard (CQD) and Call Analytics (CA).
 This configuration can be done <!--using a wizard built into the Skype for Business Server Control Panel or--> by using Skype for Business Server Management Shell commands.

 > [!NOTE]
 > The online CQD Dashboard will not yet read the data.
-For now, only the online CA dashboard will show the on-prem data.
+For now, only the online CA dashboard will show on-prem data.

 Before configuring Call Data Connector (CDC), all the required configurations must be complete.
 See the planning document for information about this feature, benefits, and requirements:  [Plan Call Data Connector](plan-call-data-connector.md).

 To perform these tasks, you will need to be authenticated to your Office 365 Tenant and be a Server Admin for Skype for Business Server and also a Global Administrator in Office 365.

 ##  Server configuration